-- Registrant $m{m{m{m{m{m{m{m{m{m{m{m{m{$ Ch eck the a ppropriate box: Confide Definitiv nary Proxy Statement ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) we Proxy Statement we Additional Materials g Material Pursuant to § 240.14a-12 PHILLIPS EDISON & COMPANY, INC. (Name of Registrant as Specified in its Charter) Pa yment of Filing Fee (Check the appropriate box): (1) (2) nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: (3) (4) (5) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Check b d previously with preliminary materials.
-Nox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the etting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and date of its filing.
-(1) (2) (3) (4) Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed:
+- \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: